communitiesuk/funding-service/README.md

 7. Continue with step 3. above

 * If you hit the error `SecTrustSettingsSetTrustSettings: The authorization was denied since no user interaction was possible.` when doing the above `su -` steps, then you may need to actually logout and login as your admin user instead of using `su`
-* If you subsequently hit git errors that mention `dubious ownership in repository` this is to do with changing the directoery permissions above.
+* If you subsequently hit git errors that mention `dubious ownership in repository` this is to do with changing the directory permissions above.
 A terminal restart should fix this.

 ### Instructions